-The Board currently consists of five members: four non-executive Directors and one executive Director (the CEO & Managing Director).
+The Board now consists of six members: five non-executive Directors and one executive Director (the Chief Executive & Managing Director).
 Details of the names, qualifications, tenure, skills, experience and Board Committee memberships of the Directors and meeting attendances of Directors during the reporting period appear in the Annual Report.